reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 This diagram shows the organization of order records placed by a customer in a `Order` table.
 Each order is uniquely identified by a combination of `customerID` and `orderID`.
 Let us understand this structure in detail.

 ### Tables, Items and Attributes
-Like all databases, **a table is the fundamental component of DynamoDB where we store our data**.
+Like all databases, **a table is the fundamental concept in DynamoDB where we store our data**.
 DynamoDB tables are schemaless.
 Other than the primary key, we do not need to define any additional attributes when creating a table.

 **A table contains one or more items.
 An item is composed of attributes, which are different elements of data for a particular item**.
 They are similar to columns in a relational database.

 We also specify the type of the attribute when creating a table.
 A type can be simple types like strings and numbers or composite types like lists, maps, or sets.
 In our example, each `order` item has `OrderValue`, `OrderDate` as simple type attributes and `products` list as a composite type attribute.

 ### Uniquely Identifying Items in a Table with Primary Key
 The primary key is used to uniquely identify each item in an Amazon DynamoDB table.
 A primary key is of two types: